Skip to Content

 Best Ways To Get Fluffy Hair - Add Layers

-Your stylist could also use special scissors or a razor blade to cut the layers.
+Your stylist could also use special texturizing scissors or a razor blade to cut the layers.
 That will help you get layers at just the right angle.

-Be sure to visit your stylist regularly to keep your hair healthy.
+Visit your stylist regularly to keep your hair healthy.
 When your hair is in good shape, it will be easier to make it more voluminous and fluffy.
 Cut your hair every two to three months to keep it healthy, but you can cut it more often if you want to keep it the same length.

 3. Use Volumizing Hair Care